-A Case for Change-Innovatio n at the Rouge Name e 21st-Century Ford Rouge Factory: Environ- urces/environment3.ppt and answer the follow / - 1.
-Innovations at the Rouge involve way s of better managing the water , soil daylight andfresh air 2.
-The green roof at the Rouge covers 3.
-What are the four layers of green roof f composed of?The top layer er of the green roof is composed of crushed shale, sand, peat, compost and dolom nite.
+A Case for Change-Innovation at the Rouge

+Part I-Changes at the Rouge

+1. Innovations at the Rouge involve ways of better managing the water, soil, daylight, and fresh air.

+2. The green living at the Rouge covers 10.4 acres.

+3. What are the four layers of the living roof composed of?
+The top layer of the green roof is composed of crushed shale, sand, peat, compost and dolomite.
 The next layer is made of an absorbent fleece.
-The third layer is a porou S drainage layer and the final layer is a p plastic membrane that prevent ts water from leaking onto the roof.
-Besides the green roof, what are some other innovations at the Rouge for managing water?
-Porous pavement, wetlands and swales diation is the process by which plants and Rouge?
-Examples: air replacement and cooling, large glass monitors (windows s) and energy-efficient glass.
+The third layer is a porous drainage layer, and the final layer is a plastic membrane that prevents water from leaking onto the roof.

+4. Besides the living roof, what are some other innovations at the Rouge for managing water?
+Porous pavement, wetlands and swales